Image 1 of 20

 Native Range

-Cotoneaster coriaceus is native to western China, primarily Yunnan and Sichuan provinces, occurring in montane scrub and forest margins.
-The species is classified as semi-evergreen to evergreen depending on winter temperatures in cultivation.Suggested Uses
+Cotoneaster coriaceus is native to western China, chiefly Yunnan and Sichuan provinces, where it grows in open woodland, thickets, and on rocky mountain slopes.Suggested Uses

 Appearance